Retail Store Slip and Falls

 Most slip and falls that occur in retail stores are the fault of the store itself, whether it is the owner of the building, or simply occupying it.
 Slip and falls attributable to a retail store may be caused by floor wax, a banana peel, grease, water, or black ice.
 In some cases, a slip and fall is a structural issue with the building, in which case you can sue the property owner.
 For example, if there is a pothole by the back door of a building where a retail store is located, and you fall in it and break your leg, you might have a cause of action against the building owner.Consult an Experienced Slip and Fall Attorney in Los Angeles

 In general, it is important to figure out why you slipped immediately after the accident and to contact an attorney right away if you are injured and need medical care.
 In many retail store slip and fall cases, the substance that was on the floor will be mopped up immediately after a customer's accident.
 The dangerous condition, such as a pothole, may be filled.
 In some cases, retail stores only keep video footage of the premises for a short while before taping over it, unless they are told by your attorney to keep it.
 It is wise to take your own photographs of whatever caused your fall in addition to trying to identify what it is.

-The Riverside injury lawyers of the Sharifi Firm, APC have years of experience gathering evidence for these cases and recovering damages on behalf of injured plaintiffs.
+The injury lawyers of the Sharifi Firm, APC have years of experience gathering evidence for these cases and recovering damages on behalf of injured plaintiffs in the Los Angeles area.
 We represent accident victims in San Bernardino, Rancho Cucamonga, and Temecula.
 Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.